TU-Delft-SALT-Group/spectral/frontend/README.md

-Frontend for the application, using [SvelteKit](https://kit.svelte.dev/).
+app for the application, using [SvelteKit](https://kit.svelte.dev/).

 ## Developing